Build AI agents for your help desk. Keep KB gaps, ticket flow, and team performance visible.

 IntegrationHelp Desk Manager integrations

-See the connected tool surfaces behind Freshdesk, Zendesk, Jira, Slack, and your help desk tools and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Freshdesk, Zendesk, Jira, Slack, and your help desk tools and the adjacent systems these assistants usually need.

 GuideHelp Desk Manager deployment guide

-Read the guide that helps help desk manager teams move from idea to governed production workflow.
+Read the guide that helps help desk manager teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model